 How to make Wealthy Affiliate work?

 Focus!
-Focus!
-Focus!
-Always stay focused.
 It is easy to get distracted on a platform that has this much going on, so stay focused, and do your training, if you don’t understand it, then do it again.

-No, go, on promoting WA as a newbie!
+Do not Promote WA as a newbie!
 Ever see a bunny trying to play catch with a pack of wolves, whelp that is what you get if a newbie enters the make-money-online world.
-It’s cruel, it’s dangerous, and it’s a literal online war, to see who gets the leads, so pick an easier niche like pets, health, and so forth.
+It’s cruel, and it’s a literal online war, to see who gets the leads, so pick an easier niche like pets, health, and so forth to start out with.

 Pretend that the Wealthy Affiliate ambassador rankings don’t exist until you have at the very least completed training, and finished your website, with at least 40+ posts published.
 You can’t teach someone how to swim if you do not even know how to tread water, because you will fail, and drag them down along with you.